hegerdes/gitlab-actions/templates/cosign-container.md

 ### Usage

 Use this component to sign container images with [cosign](https://www.sigstore.dev/) project to allow safe image operations.
 It uses the sigstore project and by default uses keyless-signing using the identity if the gitlab CI job.
-In the future you may also pass keys to the component to sign with traditional public/private keys.
+You can also pass keys to the component to sign with traditional public/private keys via the `extra_args` input.
 You should add this component to an existing `.gitlab-ci.yml` file by using the `include:` keyword.